max-mapper/get-dat/markdown/02-link.md

 dat://5a4575c632d1a573...
 ```

-You'll also notice a new folder has appeared in the directory on the virtual server.
+Behind the scenes dat created a new hidden folder called `.dat` in your test folder.
 The appearance of the `.dat` folder means that everything in this directory can now be versioned with Dat.

-As long as the `dat share` process stays running on the virtual machine the data will be available via the global Dat decentralized network to anyone who has that link.
+As long as the `dat share` process stays open and running the data will be available via the global Dat decentralized network to anyone who has that link.
 The link is secret and unguessable.
 Only people who you share the link with will be able to access your dat.

 ## Downloading

+First, copy the dat link from the source terminal.
+Windows users beware - please right-click to copy, as `cntrl-C` will quit dat and dat needs to keep running.

+If you are doing this tutorial using a single computer, open up a second terminal window, we will refer to this second one as the **destination** terminal.
+The first one is the **source** terminal.

+If you are doing this tutorial with a second computer, then use the second computer as the **destination**.
+Find a way to send them the dat link (email, text message).

-Copy the dat link from the **virtual terminal** and open up your **local computer's terminal**.
-Move to a directory where you'd like to add these files.
-(If you're new to the command line, check out [Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=ocd6pv8xa0i) or give us a yell if this is an in-person workshop.)
-To download the image and welcome.txt, type `dat clone` followed by the link `dat://`, and a folder name like `try-dat` .
+On the **destination** terminal: Move to a directory where you'd like to add these files.
+To download the files from the source, type `dat clone` followed by the link `dat://`, and a folder name like `try-dat`.

-Type the following into your **local terminal**:
+The full command should look like this:

 ```
 dat clone dat://replace-with-your-dat-link-here try-dat
 ```

-The files will be downloaded to your local machine, to the current working directory, into a folder called `try-dat`.
-Take a minute now to check that the files on your local machine match the files from the server.
+The files will be downloaded to the destination, to the current working directory, into a folder called `try-dat`.
+Take a minute now to check that the files on your destination match the files from the source.

-`cntrl-C` to stop running dat.
+**Lastly**, on the source, type `control-C` to stop running dat.
+You should now be back to the command prompt on both terminals.